 Some of my content may contain affiliate links for companies I use and love and recommend to awesome readers like yourself.
 If you take action, (i.e. subscribe, make a purchase) after clicking one of these links, I’ll earn a small amount of pocket money (at no extra cost to you), so I can buy a coffee while creating more helpful content like this.

-Verona is a charming city, nestled along the River Adige, in north eastern Italy.
+Verona is a charming city, nestled along the pretty River Adige, in north eastern Italy.
 The city is a UNESCO World Heritage Site because of its unique and historic architecture.
+We found the city to be remarkably clean and picturesque with a local, cosy character.

 Verona has something to offer for everyone – history, literature, culture and cuisine.
-Within its many visible historic layers, you will find a Roman Amphitheatre, Medieval walls and beautiful architecture.
+Within its many visible historic layers, you’ll find a Roman Amphitheatre, Medieval walls, Renaissance frescoes, Baroque churches and beautiful architecture.

 Literature buffs will enjoy learning about famous writers, such as Shakespeare and the Italian poet Barbarani.